 - %% replaced by % - %name replaced by the name of the component (i.e., the identifier for it in the enclosing class). - %class replaced by the name of the class (only the last part of the hierarchical name). - %par and %{par} replaced by the value of the parameter par.
-If the value is numeric, tools shall display the value with displayUnit, formatted according to bipm-specification.
-E.g., for parameter Real t(unit = "s", displayUnit = "ms") = 0.1 tools shall display 100 ms. The intent is that the text is easily readable, thus if par is of an enumeration type, replace %par by the item name, not by the full name.
+If the value is numeric, tools shall display the value with displayUnit, formatted according to the BIPM specification.
+E.g., for tools shall display 100 ms. The intent is that the text is easily readable, thus if par is of an enumeration type, replace %par by the item name, not by the full name.